alex-latham/git_practice/README.md

 not do anything
 ```

-If you want to make a list, use the asterisk for each bulletpoint.
+If you want to make an unordered list, use the asterisk for each bulletpoint.
 For example:

 * First item
 * Second item